2015

 Camden & Islington NHS Trust Whittington Hospital NHS Trust

-Concerns summary Significant delays occurred in mental health assessment and prescribed medication administration.
+Concerns summary (AI summary) Significant delays occurred in mental health assessment and prescribed medication administration.
 Staff failed to plan for patient elopement, did not involve hospital security, and inadequately communicated the patient's detention need to police.

 All Responded